-Due to Hurricanes Harvey, Irma, and Maria, the Department of Labor, Office of Labor-Management Standards (OLMS) issues this advisory regarding the labor union officer election requirements under Title IV and the reporting requirements of Title II of the Labor-Management Reporting and Disclosure Act of 1959 (LMRDA).
+Due to Hurricanes Harvey, Irma, Maria, Florence, Michael, Barry and Dorian, as well as Typhoon Yutu, the California wildfires, the Alaska earthquake, and the Nebraska flooding, the Department of Labor, Office of Labor-Management Standards (OLMS) issues this advisory regarding the labor union officer election requirements under Title IV and the reporting requirements of Title II of the Labor-Management Reporting and Disclosure Act of 1959 (LMRDA).
 OLMS recognizes that due to the property damage inflicted by the storms and evacuations from the affected areas, it may be difficult or impossible for some unions to conduct timely union officer elections.
 Similar difficulties may confront unions, labor relations consultants and employers faced with public disclosure filing requirements.
 OLMS issues this advisory for those unions, employers or labor relations consultants whose principal office is located in the affected areas or whose reportable activities occurred in those areas.

 Elections: Affected labor unions must make a good faith effort to conduct elections as required under the LMRDA.
 The failure to hold an election is an ongoing violation of the LMRDA.
 OLMS has jurisdiction to file a civil enforcement action concerning a failure to hold a timely election after receipt of a complaint from a union member who has first sought a remedy from his or her union.
 If OLMS, however, receives a complaint regarding a union’s failure to hold an election, and that failure was attributable to the hurricanes or their aftermath, OLMS will promptly seek a voluntary compliance agreement with the union.
 The agreement would require the union to hold the election when practicable on a date certain.
 With such an agreement, OLMS will not seek a civil enforcement action based on the complaint, provided the election is held in conformance with the agreement.